INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

         source <path-to-petalinux-installation-folder>/settings.sh
         petalinux-create -t project -s <path to bsp file>/ExpCtrl-Cora-Z7-yy-v1.4_zzzz.bsp

 This creates the project folder ExpCtrl-Cora-Z7-yy-v1.4_zzzz in the current directy.
-When this does not give an error you can skip steps 2-4, and `cd` into the new project folder, and proceed to [Compiling the Petalinux project](/firmware-source#Compiling-the-Petalinux-project).
+When this does not give an error, you can skip steps 2-4, and proceed directly to [Compiling the Petalinux project](/firmware-source#Compiling-the-Petalinux-project).

 > [!NOTE]
 > After the project is created you cannot move or rename the project folder!
 Any attempt of compilation will break the project in a non-revertible way.